 - Can you find any taxa overrepresented in the prefilter sample, with an average abundance > 1% and less than half in the "final" sample?
-These are likely to be bulky, filamentous or non-planktonic organisms. - How about a dominant taxon with almost twice the abundance in the LC_Final dataset? - What is the most diverse genus, in terms of number of unique denoised sequences? - Have a look at the file All_Composition.txt.
+These are likely to be bulky, filamentous or non-planktonic organisms. - How about a dominant taxon with almost twice the abundance in the LC_Final dataset?

+- In the "final" sample, what is the most diverse taxonomic order, in terms of number of unique denoised sequences? - Which order has the highest Chao1 estimate?
+What does this mean (compared to the unique sequence count)? - Have a look at the file All Composition.txt.
 Can you figure out how many sequences that were assigned to the domain Bacteria but could not be assigned to any particular phylum.